 One of the most important keys to losing body fat, building muscle, and feeling energetic throughout the day is controlling your body's metabolism.
 Metabolism is a highly technical process and requires

 a lot of education to understand all of the processes and systems involved.
-I like Phil Kaplan's definition where he
+I like Phil Kaplan's definition where he defines metabolism very simply as "the speed at which the body burns through food".

 The end result is that the nutrients in the food we eat will be either absorbed and become part of the body, absorbed and be used for energy, or be eliminated through waste.